Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: Introduction

+Although URLLC and ISAC have traditionally been studied as separate domains, emerging target-aware actuation applications demand a unified design.
+A joint optimization framework is therefore necessary to simultaneously satisfy the stringent requirements of both communication reliability and sensing timeliness, thereby fully realizing the integration benefits of ISAC-enabled URLLC systems.

-Cell-free massive multiple-input multiple-output (CF-mMIMO) has emerged as a strong candidate for meeting the stringent requirements of URLLC applications \cite{lancho2023cell, ren2020joint, nasir2021cell}.
+In this context, cell-free massive multiple-input multiple-output (CF-mMIMO) has emerged as a strong candidate for meeting the stringent requirements of URLLC applications \cite{lancho2023cell, ren2020joint, nasir2021cell}.
 It offers high reliability by compensating for large path-loss variations and significantly improves the performance of cell-edge UEs.
-Moreover, CF-mMIMO is well-suited for implementing ISAC, as its distributed access points (APs) can support bi-static and multi-static sensing configurations \cite{sakhnini2022target, behdad2022power, demirhan2023cell, buzzi2024scalability}.
-These configurations eliminate the need for full-duplex capabilities at individual APs but require effective coordination among them.
-Centralized radio access network (C-RAN) architectures, which support centralized processing of network functions, enables joint transmission/reception and processing \cite{wang2020implementation}.
-This centralized approach is also essential for facilitating bi-static and multi-static sensing.
+Moreover, CF-mMIMO is well-suited for implementing ISAC, as its distributed access points (APs) and their coordination can support bi-static and multi-static sensing configurations \cite{sakhnini2022target, behdad2022power, demirhan2023cell, buzzi2024scalability}.
+These configurations eliminate the need for full-duplex capabilities at individual APs.

-While CF-mMIMO networks offer significant performance advantages, the integration of sensing functionalities is anticipated to substantially increase transmission energy consumption, resulting in up to a tenfold reduction in energy efficiency \cite{behdad2023URLLC}.
-This challenge is further compounded by the fact that the combined demands of baseband processing and sensing operations may result in higher processing energy consumption compared to conventional communication-only systems.
+While CF-mMIMO networks offer significant performance advantages, integrating sensing functionality is anticipated to substantially increase transmission energy consumption, resulting in up to a tenfold reduction in energy efficiency \cite{behdad2023URLLC}.
+This challenge is further compounded by the fact that the combined demands of baseband processing and sensing operations may result in higher processing energy consumption than in conventional communication-only systems.
 Most existing research on green CF-mMIMO without sensing integration has primarily focused on optimizing transmit power, with relatively limited attention given to processing energy consumption, aside from a few notable exceptions \cite{demir2022cell, demir2023cell}.
+Neglecting processing energy consumption may become increasingly inaccurate in future deployments, since CF-mMIMO systems are envisioned to employ a large number of low-cost APs together with centralized cloud-based processing, which reduces the relative contribution of radio-frequency hardware while increasing the importance of computational energy consumption.
 Moreover, the impact of sensing functionalities on processing energy consumption in such networks remains insufficiently explored.